Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and Token_Economics.md

 These tokens operate on a simple premise: ownership grants voting rights, and voting rights determine the protocol's future.
 Holders can propose changes, vote on protocol parameters, and shape strategic decisions.
 There's no guaranteed income stream or built-in utility beyond governance participation.
 Value comes entirely from the market's belief that governance control will be valuable as the protocol grows and evolves.
 Governance tokens gives token holders a clean slate but they can evolve into other types by voting.

 Take Uniswap's UNI token: hold it, vote with it, hope the protocol succeeds.
-No immediate utility, no guaranteed returns—just the right to shape a protocol's future.
+No immediate utility, no guaranteed returns, just the right to shape a protocol's future.
 It's like owning shares in a company that might never pay dividends, where your only value comes from other people wanting to buy your voting rights.
 Risky?
 Absolutely.
 But when governance decisions can unlock billions in value (like enabling fee switches), those voting rights become incredibly valuable.

 **Revenue-Sharing Tokens: The Dividend Play**

 This model distributes protocol earnings directly to token holders based on their stake.
 When the protocol generates fees, trading revenue, or other income, it flows proportionally to token holders who stake or lock their tokens.
 It's the most straightforward value proposition: the more successful the protocol, the more money flows to token holders.

 Some tokens cut straight to the chase: hold them, earn money.
 When dYdX generates trading fees, it distributes a portion of them directly to DYDX stakers.
-No complex governance required—just stake your tokens and collect your share of protocol revenue.
+No complex governance required, just stake your tokens and collect your share of protocol revenue.
 It's the closest thing to traditional dividend-paying stocks in DeFi, but with the added complexity of smart contract risk and token price volatility.

 **Buyback-and-Burn Tokens: The Scarcity Game**